tony-aw/tinycodet/README.md

 - `s_pattern_stri(boundary=p, ...)`
 - `s_pattern_stri(charclass=p, ...)`

-Why would one use `stringi` patterns instead of base R?
+Why would one use `stringi` patterns instead of base R patterns?
 Well, 3 main reasons I can think of:

 - First, if you used `stringi` - or a `stringi`-based package like `tidyverse`’s `stringr` - in your script, you may wish to keep your